Introduction

 CCNA is the one certification that makes it possible for freshers to have knowledge of the latest networking technologies, programmability, security, and automation from scratch.
 It is the most basic out of Cisco Certifications.

-Also, the advent of network automation has changed the entire landscape of the networking industry.
+The advent of network automation has changed the entire landscape of the networking industry.
 Many hiring managers of big corporations are looking to hire network automation engineers to automate their existing manual processes.
-And this is where DevNet comes to network engineers’ rescue.
+And this is where DevNet/CCNA Automation comes to network engineers’ rescue.

 Cisco Professional-level Certifications